healdgar/privacybench/README.md

 - Identify, in particular, LLM models that can be deployed locally and efficiently for maximum privacy and security and lowest cost.
 - Encourage the community development of better tools through benchmarking.

-**About the author**

-- Alex Wall is legal counsel for businesses with more than 17 years experience practicing the law, particularly specialized in Privacy and AI Governance.

 **Call for contributions**

-- Alex Wall has open-sourced this repository under MIT license and is open to contributions by legal and engineering minds who wish to contribute to devising and bengineering the benchmarking of additional legal tasks.
+- This repository is open-sourced under MIT license and the code and testing process is free to use with appropriate credit attribution (subject to third-party licenses).

 **Specific Tasks**

-- The first use case selected to be benchmarked and tested is personal data detection and redaction.
-Please see this task in this repo for additional details.
+- The first use case selected to be benchmarked and tested is personal data detection and redaction; please see this task in this repo for additional details.

+**Trademark**

+- PrivacyBench is a trademark of Alex J. Wall.